Jamcor/TrackPad/README.md

 Dr James Cornwell @ the University of Sydney has contributed to GUI development, user-experience, and computational speed.

 # Hardware and software requirements
-*MATLAB 2015a or later (including Statistics and Machine Learning Toolbox, Image Processing Toolbox)
+*MATLAB 2015a or later (including Parallel Processing Toolbox, Curve Fitting Toolbox, Statistics and Machine Learning Toolbox, Image Processing Toolbox)

 *Min.
 16GB ram